Leixlip: Festival

 The Leixlip Festival (previously known as the Salmon Festival) has taken place every year since 1990 on the June bank holiday weekend.
 It offers live entertainment in pubs, a number of open-air concerts, street carnival and fireworks display.

-Leixlip Salmon Festival Limited also provides a youth training scheme in association with Foras Áiseanna Saothair.
+Leixlip Salmon Festival Limited also provides a youth training scheme in association with FÁS.

 The festival has played host to bands such as The Coronas, Aslan in 2011, The Blizzards in 2017, The Hothouse Flowers, Republic of Loose, Delorentos in 2015 and The Riptide Movement in 2011, 2015 and 2019.
 Solo artists have also performed including Damien Dempsey and Niall Breslin.

 Industry

 Local Leixlip employers include Intel, who own a complex consisting of Fabs (fabrication plant) 10 & 14 (IFO), 24, and 24-2 of Intel's manufacturing operations.
 Hewlett Packard Enterprise was also a local employer, from 1995 until the closure of the facility in 2017.
-Most other employment in Leixlip is in retail businesses.